kwaldenphd/propublica-compas-lab/README.md

 !{sys.executable} -m pip install rpy2
 ```

-14. Now we can import the `rpy2` module into Python and set up what is called a "magic command" to run RStudio syntax from within our Python Jupyter Notebook.
+Now we can import the `rpy2` module into Python and set up what is called a `magic command` to run RStudio syntax from within our Python Jupyter Notebook.

 ```Python
 # set up rpy2 magic command